gregohardy/azure-cred-manager/README.md

 that is displayed in this step.
 This is Azure specific and not part of this module.
 You should only have to log in once.
 Thankfully.

-## Using the module

-- Creating a Service Principal
+### Creating a Service Principal

 This will generate a set of credentials you can use for this application/ServicePrincipal with the ARM SDK through the Azure CLI.

     ```
-   ./manageAzure.py create -n <name of the application to create> -b <A base name string for the SP> -p <a password for the applicaiton>
+   ./manageAzure.py create -n app name -b sp base name -p password for the application
     ````

 Example :